zhixing1996/weighted_isr/README.md

 # Tookits for An Iterative Weighting Method to Apply the ISR Correction
 Maybe you have noticed that a new method for ISR iteration has been proposed by Liangliang Wang (llwang@ihep.ac.cn) and Wenyu Sun (sunwenyu@ihep.ac.cn) (theory introduction of this method could be found in doc/Introduction.pdf), recently.
 After the check doing by Tong Liu (liutong2016@ihep.ac.cn) (MC generation examples could be found in example/), this method has been proved to be correct and is very time saving.
 This repository provides a relative general package for user to use this method to do ISR iteration.
 The main codes are based on Lianjin Wu's codes (wulj@ihep.ac.cn), which is very appreciating.
-If you are not familiar with GitHub operation, you can copy the codes from /besfs/groups/cal/dedx/jingmq/bes/weighted_isr, if the storage patch changed, the newest path will be shown in here, also all the changes will be updated to repository in GitHub.
+If you are not familiar with GitHub operation, you can copy the codes from /besfs/groups/cal/dedx/jingmq/bes/weighted_isr, if the storage patch changed, the newest path will be shown in here, also all the changes will be updated to this repository in GitHub.

 ## Install